Quiche: History

-Recipes for eggs and cream baked in pastry containing meat, fish and fruit are referred to as Crustardes of flesh and Crustade in the 14th-century, English Cookbook, The Forme of Cury.
-As there have been other local medieval preparations in Central Europe, from the east of France to Austria, that resemble quiche.
+Recipes for eggs and cream baked in pastry containing meat, fish, and fruit are referred to as Crustardes of flesh and Crustade in the 14th-century, English Cookbook, The Forme of Cury.
+There have been other local medieval preparations in Central Europe, from the east of France to Austria, that resemble quiche.
 In 1586, a quiche like dish was served at a dinner for Charles III, Duke of Lorraine.
-The 19th century noun Quiche was later given to a French dish originating from the eastern part of the country.
+The 19th-century noun quiche was later given to a French dish originating from the eastern part of the country.
 It may derive from an older preparation called féouse typical in the city of Nancy in the 16th century.
-The early versions of quiche were made of bread dough but today shortcrust and puff pastry are used.
+The early versions of quiche were made of bread dough but today shortcrust pastry and puff pastry are used.

 The American writer and cookery teacher James Peterson recorded first encountering quiche in the late 1960s and being "convinced it was the most sophisticated and delicious thing [he had] ever tasted".
 He wrote that, by the 1980s, American quiches had begun to include ingredients he found "bizarre and unpleasant", such as broccoli, (Note: Peterson's noting his aversion to broccoli echoed earlier remarks by former President George H. W. Bush, who too notably did not like the vegetable.) and that he regarded Bruce Feirstein's satirical book Real Men Don't Eat Quiche (1982) as the "final humiliation" of the dish, such that "[a] rugged and honest country dish had become a symbol of effete snobbery".

 Varieties

-A quiche usually has a pastry crust and a filling of eggs with either milk, cream, or both.
+A quiche usually has a pastry case and a filling of eggs with either milk, cream, or both.
 It may be made with vegetables, meat or seafood, and be served hot, warm or cold.
 Types of quiches include: